The Transformative Role of Biomarkers in Breast Cancer Treatment

 Understanding Biomarkers

-Biomarkers are measurable indicators that can inform healthcare professionals about biological processes or diseases.
+Biomarkers are measurable indicators that inform healthcare professionals about biological processes or diseases.
 In breast cancer, these can be proteins, genes, or other substances that provide vital information regarding the tumor's characteristics.
 For example, a well-known biomarker, the HER2 protein, indicates whether a breast cancer is more aggressive.

 Analyzing biomarkers enables doctors to gain insights into how cancer behaves, its prognosis, and how well a treatment might work.
 This newfound understanding signals a shift from a one-size-fits-all approach to more customized treatment plans, significantly enhancing patient care.